Quantum transient heat transport in the hyper-parametric oscillator: Transient heat transport: linear system

 When the system-bath interaction strengths are identical, i.e., $\Gamma_{1} = \Gamma_{2} = \Gamma$, we obtain the celebrated Landauer-like formula~\cite{Wang08NEGF,Thingna12PRB,Wang14} from Eq.~\eqref{eq:single linear net current},

-Note that the net transient current turns out to be time independent even though individual currents are time dependent.
-The time dependent part of Eq.~\eqref{eq:single linear net current} only depends on the $\Gamma_{\text{diff}}$ which vanishes in the presence of identical couplings.
+Note that the net transient current turns out to be time-independent even though individual currents are time-dependent.
+The time-dependent part of Eq.~\eqref{eq:single linear net current} only depends on the $\Gamma_{\text{diff}}$, which vanishes in the presence of identical couplings.
+We emphasize that the Landauer-like formula has been derived only for the steady state regime, whereas here, we obtain this form even for the transient current.

 In the linear response regime wherein $T_1=T+\delta T$ and $T_2=T-\delta T$, we can compute the thermal conductivity from Eq.~\eqref{eq:Landauer's formula}, which is defined by~\cite{Kane97},